-By Elle Haus | Recently Mercedes finally announced Formula 1’s worst kept secret: Valtteri Bottas would be filling the much coveted race seat vacated by reigning World Champion Nico Rosberg, and joining three-time title winner Lewis Hamilton at the Silver Arrows.
+By Elle Haus | Recently Mercedes finally announced Formula 1’s worst kept secret: Valtteri Bottas would be filling the much-coveted race seat vacated by reigning World Champion Nico Rosberg, and joining three-time title winner Lewis Hamilton at the Silver Arrows.

 The German’s surprise announcement, only days after winning his maiden crown, sent shockwaves through the paddock and saw the Brackley outfit scurrying to find a replacement ahead of the 2017 season.

 The gap left by Rosberg was a challenging and unique situation for the team to handle.
-Not only did they have to find a replacement quickly, they needed someone who would complement Lewis on-track to help them secure a fourth consecutive Constructors’ Championship as well as finding a balanced partnership that would not bring further disharmony to the team like the antagonist relationship between their former driver line-up.
+Not only did they have to find a replacement quickly, but they also needed someone who would complement Lewis on-track to help them secure a fourth consecutive Constructors’ Championship as well as finding a balanced partnership that would not bring further disharmony to the team like the antagonist relationship between their former driver line-up.

 The 27-year-old Finn was an obvious choice: with no apparent ego and a calm demeanour, he is a solid competitor, well-versed in Formula 1 and a highly reliable points scorer.
 In his last three seasons with Williams F1 he collected points on 45 occasions out of 58 race starts, a truly impressive feat, especially keeping in mind the inconsistent competitiveness of the team.
 His new employers will be looking to capitalise on this to ensure certain victory again this year.